Testicular pain can have several causes, from infections to traumatic injuries. Sometimes, testicular pain can be a medical emergency.

 Treatments for orchitis depend upon the underlying cause.
 A doctor can prescribe antibiotics for bacterial infections.
 When a virus causes orchitis, they can recommend supportive treatments, such as over-the-counter pain relievers, rest, and elevating the scrotum.

-Typically, testicular torsion is a condition that is more common in young men, usually those under age 25 years.
+Typically, testicular torsion is a condition that is more common in young men, usually those under 25.

 Symptoms that doctors associate with testicular torsion include: